MrCerealGuy/Stonecraft/games/stonecraft_game/mods/hudbars/README.md

 position should be displayed correctly on every screen size.

 ## Current version
-The current version is 2.3.3.
+The current version is 2.3.6.
-It works for Minetest 5.3.0.
+It works for Minetest/Luanti 5.3.0 or later.

 This software uses [semantic versioning](http://semver.org), as defined by version 2.0.0 of the SemVer standard.

 ## Settings
 This mod can be configured quite a bit.
 You can change HUD bar appearance, offsets, ordering, and more.
-Use the advanced settings menu in Minetest for detailed configuration.
+Use the advanced settings menu in Luanti for detailed configuration.

 ## API
 The API is used to add your own custom HUD bars.